Jenkins-Of-Ewelme Web Site

 Now would you believe it?
 In early March 2011, I arrived home at around 6:15 pm to find a message on the answering machine from Phil Mercer at Radio Oxford asking whether I would do an interview about broadband at 6:45 that evening!
 I duly responded to the telephone number provided, expecting to hear that it was now a bit late to do this, but no, I would be contacted at 6:40 where the same procedure was followed as for the previous radio Berkshire experience.
 You can make up your own mind as to whether the options discussed about wireless broadband in rural areas might be of use to you?

-Interview for Radio Oxford
+Interview for Radio Oxford (2011)

 Conclusions.

-It is my personal opinion that 3G/4G is the future of static wireless broadband communication in this area, with the exception perhaps if a fibre-optic based cable becomes available for fixed domestic locations.
-With the consistent news however (Ewelme News Dec/Jan 2010), that cable is not even planned for installation in this village "in the foreseeable future, if ever", and (Ewelme News Apr/May 2011) that even the OCC initiative of sharing Ewelme School's 4 Mbs cable connection locally will take up to 2 years.
-In the unlikely event of further telephone cable pairs being made available across Wallingford Bridge, basic physics dictates that maximum data speeds of only around 1 Mbs are possible.
-Even this speed may not be the norm, where one location has been identified as only achieving 250 Kbs (Fords Farm) and most, especially to the West of Kings Pool achieve not much more than 500 Kbs .
-Within the last couple of years, it has been increasingly possible for a number of Ewelme residents using 3G or Mobile Broadband to achieve broadband speeds of 3 Mbs or more without much difficulty, apart from ensuring careful dongle placement on a USB extension near a window, and checking that the provider actually services this area.
-Some others who have tried with variable success, are known to have not realized that by taking the trouble to mount the extended dongle upstairs, or even placing it outside in a waterproof container, are quite likely to achieve reliable higher speeds than the best landline based connection available in the village.
-There are decreasing situations where a 3G signal is difficult to obtain, and those unfortunate enough to be in that situation without an alternative, may have to bite the bullet and be prepared to invest and experiment with outside aerial installations.
-However, having driven around the village for three measurement surveys within the last 12 months, and obtained a continuous connection on all of them at ground level, must give an indication that with a little planning and experiment, success in one form or another can be achieved.
-Finally, for current users of 3G who are still using, for example, E156G or E1550 or similar modems only capable of operating up to 3.6 Mbs, it is highly recommended that these are upgraded to one of the latest 7.2 Mbs types.
-3.5G is currently technically capable of achieving up to 7.2 Mbs (6.82 Mbs is the current record in Ewelme) and 4G is expected to provide up to 21 Mbs, and is currently being used in Scandinavia, with 100Mbs systems under development.
+It is my personal opinion that 3G/4G is the future of static wireless broadband communication in this area, even if a fibre-optic based cable eventually becomes available for fixed domestic locations (see 4G v Fibre).
+It is now highly unlikely that further telephone cable pairs will be made available across Wallingford Bridge, but anyway, basic physics dictates that maximum data speeds of only around 1 Mbs are possible due to distance from exchange.
+Even this speed may not be the norm, where especially to the West of Kings Pool, it's not possible to achieve much more than 500 Kbs due to the indigenous aluminium telephone cables within the village network.
+Within the last couple of years, it has been increasingly possible for a number of Ewelme residents using 3G or Mobile Broadband to achieve regular broadband speeds of 4 - 6 Mbs or more without much difficulty, apart from ensuring use of latest hardware and careful dongle placement on an appropriate window.
+There are decreasing situations where a 3G signal is difficult to obtain, and having driven around the village for three measurement surveys within the last 12 months, and obtained a continuous connection on all of them at ground level, must give an indication that with a little planning and experiment, success in one form or another can be achieved.
+Finally, for current users of 3G who are still using, for example, E156G or E1550 or similar modems only capable of operating up to 3.6 Mbs, it is highly recommended that these are upgraded to one of the latest 21 Mbs wireless router types.
+3.5G (HSDPA+) is currently technically capable of achieving up to 21.6 Mbs (over 10Mbs has been reported by a new user in Ewelme) and 4G is expected to provide even higher speeds, and is currently being used in Scandinavia, with 100Mbs systems under development.
 As its name implies, it is also mobile, so you can also use your dongle on your way to or at work, or on holiday.
 Perhaps the days of ageing and fixed copper/aluminium telephone wires are indeed numbered, and I for one have now relinquished my ADSL landline connection with BT and used the money for a subscription for much faster 3G mobile broadband.
-If you are worried about giving up your BT broadband for something as yet unknown to you, remember that unlike landline broadband, you don't have to sign up for a 12 month contract in order to try 3G for a month and walk away again.
-STOP PRESS - The government have just announced that wireless frequencies originally used for the now defunct analogue TV channels will now be auctioned off in early 2012 for use by the mobile telephone companies for 4G technology.
+If you are worried about giving up your BT broadband for something as yet unknown to you, remember that unlike landline broadband, you don't have to sign up for a 12 month contract.
+You can try 3G on a monthly basis, and walk away again if it doesn't suit.
+STOP PRESS - The government have now completed the sale of the wireless frequencies originally used for the now defunct analogue TV channels auctioned off in 2012 for use by the mobile telephone companies for 4G technology.
 That's 21 Mbs and upwards without digging up the road!

 Other useful links: